samus-io/tablab-steps/steps/47NJohqq1ozQuv4V764xYiyU1zdL8Ft7FZo/en/README.md

     console.log(escapedInput); // Output: John\2aDoe
     ```

-## Use a Library to Create Filters
+## Use a Library to Create filters

 * Using a library to create LDAP filters ensures that inputs are properly sanitized and encoded, reducing the risk of injection attacks.
 * Libraries like ldap-filters provide methods to safely construct LDAP filters.